-Many Insurers give you the option of taking a Critical Illness (CI) Rider along with your term or health insurance as an add-on.
+Many Insurers give you the option of taking a Critical Illness Rider with your term life insurance or health insurance as an add-on.
 When you buy this add-on with your health insurance, the Critical Illness component is listed as a separate Sum Assured.

 On the other hand, if you buy it with term insurance, your Rider can be one of two types based on the policy - Comprehensive Rider or Accelerated Rider.
 It is important for us to understand the difference between these two types, so we're not taken by surprise at the time of the claim.